Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Symptoms include chronic bronchitis, shortness of breath, post-nasal drip, congestion, frequent colds, coated tongue, blue lips, bad breath, lack of energy, and frequent hacking cough, especially when speaking or exhaling.

 Emphysema reduces oxygen intake and can lead to heart failure.
 The best way to avoid emphysema is to never smoke tobacco.
 Smokers should quit.
 Emphysema is usually fatal if the patient continues to smoke.

 Herbs can help heal, soothe, and protect the lungs.
 Ginseng, licorice, comfrey, garlic, anise, and fenugreek are suited for treating emphysema.
-A combination of wintergreen and eucalyptus essential oils make a soothing steam bath.
-(Eucalyptus oil can often bring temporary relief just by sniffing the vapors.)
-Basil, hyssop, and thyme essential oils may also bring good results.
+A combination of wintergreen essential oil and eucalyptus essential oil make a soothing steam bath.
+(Eucalyptus essential oil can often bring temporary relief just by sniffing the vapors.)
+Basil essential oil, hyssop essential oil, and thyme essential oil may also provide good results.